 Speaking of neighbors…

 5. Don’t ignore your neighbors, unless they’re super private.
 While we’re at it, don’t expect super privacy in your own life.
-You may not think you have much in common with the ultra religious couple across the street who believes Jesus is coming this summer, but you do: a power grid, weather, roads, trees, community dogs, and neighborhood friends.
+You may not think you have much in common with the rapture-preppers across the way, but you do: a power grid, weather, roads, trees, community dogs, and neighborhood friends.

 Neighbors can be your lifeline and security.
 They’re also somehow all-seeing (so put your clothes on).

-6. Do listen to your friends when they visit, because they’ll tell you how “peaceful it is out here” and they’re right.
-Even though you have mud to wipe off the floor and a non-flushing toilet and mice in the walls, you start every day gazing at big sky and endless trees, spend weekends hiking, and just bought a property with a creek running through it that’s full of salamanders.
-It’s a special kind of peaceful indeed.
+6. Do listen to your friends when they visit, because they’ll tell you how “beautiful and peaceful it is out here” and they’re right.
+Even though you have mud to wipe off the floor and a non-flushing toilet and mice in the walls, you start every day gazing at big sky and endless forest, spend weekends on mountaintops, and just bought a property with a creek running through it full of salamanders.
+It’s a special kind of beautiful and peaceful indeed.

 Considering a move to the country?
 Check out this post about moving for the right reasons.